Triage, resolve, and ignore Sentry issues directly from Slack.

 In the next section, we'll walk you through configuring your notification settings.

-Use Slack for alerts regarding issues, environments, deployment, etc.
+Use Slack for notifications and alerts regarding issues, environments, deployment, etc.

 Confirm your Slack workspace is configured globally for your Sentry organization by navigating to Organization Settings > Integrations.
 Click on "Configuration(s)" to go to the configuration details page.